 Good!
 Go race, do you best, and hunt people down on the bike and run when you can spot the age group triathlon lettering system telling you who you’re in the race against.

 Unless you actually finish in the top 4 there is a bit of a nervous wait whilst the people at British Triathlon do the maths.
-Then the Q appears next to your name on-line and an email appears in your inbox and the excitement and relief rushes through you as you read “CONGRATULATIONS!
+Then the ‘Q’ appears next to your name as an email appears in your inbox and the excitement and relief rushes through you as you read “CONGRATULATIONS!
 You have qualified!”.
 Cue a few days/weeks of celebrations and shouting it from the rooftops!

-You are a GB triathlon age group triathlon team member, one of the top in the country, go enjoy yourself and think how awesome you are.
+You are a GB triathlon age group team member, one of the top in the country, go enjoy yourself and remember how awesome you are.
 The whole age group triathlon experience is worth every penny.

-As well as being a sponsor of Human Race, the biggest Events company in the UK, Yellow Jersey Cycle Insurance is also the official insurance supplier to the British Triathlon Federation.
-We offer Human Race and BTF members a discount and if you qualify for any age-group race you earn a special 15% discount.
-Great news, considering how many age groupers are looking for good bicycle and cycling travel insurance ahead of the World Championships in Mexico next month. apply here for a quote.
+Yellow Jersey Cycle Insurance is also the official insurance supplier to the British Triathlon Federation.
+We offer BTF members a discount 15% discount and if you qualify for any age-group race you earn a special 20% discount.
+Great news, considering how many age groupers are looking for good bicycle and cycling travel insurance ahead of the World Championships in Australia later this year.
+Click here for a quote.